Are you confused about whether glucose is an electrolyte? Read this article to know the answer.

-The electrolyte is a blanket term for salt and ions present in your body that carries charges (both positive and negative).
-They are minerals found in your body that are responsible for regulating blood pressure, producing energy, and muscle contraction.
+The electrolytes are minerals present in your body that carries charges (both positive and negative).
+They are responsible for crucial body functions such as regulating blood pressure, producing energy, muscle contraction, etc.

 In the nutritional world, these minerals carry a charge and are essential for your body’s cells.
-They are mainly three types of electrolyte found in your body: sodium, magnesium, and potassium.
+They are mainly three types of electrolytes found in your body: sodium, magnesium, and potassium.

 Each of these electrolytes has some distinct property to conduct electricity when they get dissolved in water.
 For example, when sodium chloride( table salt) is added to water, it breaks down into its constituent ions sodium (Na+) and chloride (Cl-).

-Let’s take a look at the function of these (ions) in our bodies.
+Let’s take a look at the function of these (ions).

-- Sodium ions: They regulate the body’s water content and transmits nerve signals.
+- Sodium ions: They regulate the body’s water content and transmit nerve signals.

 - Potassium ions: They help in contracting muscles including the heart.

-- Magnesium ions: They activate enzymes, mostly forms bones, and teeth, etc.
+- Magnesium ions: They activate enzymes, mostly forming bones, teeth, etc.

-- Calcium ions: Transmit nerve signals and helps in clotting blood.
+- Calcium ions: Transmit nerve signals and help in clotting blood.

 - Chloride ions: Enables the secretion of stomach acid and controls osmotic pressure.